SticsRPacks/documentation/mac_users.md

 This will install the GNU compiler collection, which includes the `gfortran` compiler.

-If these tools have been installed previously and a MacOS system has been made after that, they must be reinstalled to have the updated gfortran libraries.
+If these tools have been installed previously and a MacOS system update has been made after that, they must be reinstalled to have the updated gfortran libraries.
 * First tools are be removed
 ```bash